univention/nubus-stack/ci/README.md

    prepared wildcard certificate.
 This way it is avoided that a new deployment does hit Letsencrypt.
 This avoids running into rate limits.

+2. `maildev` is a utility which provides a stub SMTP server with a web interface and API.
+The end-to-end tests use it to check that components which send emails work as expected.

-2. `ums` is the Nubus chart itself.
+3. `nubus` is the Nubus chart itself.

 A CI job `deploy-gaia` does deploy this setup into the Gaia cluster.
 It uses a namespace based on the branch name for the deployment and configured a subdomain